sous-chefs/docker/README.md

 ## docker_installation_script
 The `docker_installation_script` resource runs the script hosted by Docker, Inc at http://get.docker.com.
-It configures package repositories and installs a statically compiled binary.
+It configures package repositories and installs a dynamically compiled binary.

 #### Example
 ```ruby